See answer

 • Shortness of breath

-When you have too many blast cells and not enough functional white blood cells or neutrophils, your risk of infection rises.
-If you don’t have enough platelets, your risk of bleeding arises.
+When you have too many blast cells and not enough functional white blood cells (particularly neutrophils), your risk of infection rises.
+If you don’t have enough platelets, your risk of bleeding and easy bruising rises.

 Classification of AML and CML

 Most cancers are classified into stages based on the size of the tumor and how far it has spread.
-AML and CML don’t usually form tumors, so their classification differs from other kinds of cancer.
+AML and CML usually don’t form tumors, so their classification works differently than that of other cancers.

-AML is classified into subtypes based on the cancer cells’ characteristics, such as appearance under the microscope, genetic abnormalities, and blood cell counts.
+AML is classified into subtypes based on the cancer cells’ characteristics, including:

 CML is classified by phases — chronic, accelerated, and blast.
 Compared with people who have chronic phase CML, people with accelerated or blast-phase CML have more leukemia cells.
 If CML progresses to the blast phase, the symptoms can be very similar to those of AML.